TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

 = Improvements <Improvements>

-== Considerations about number of birds
+== Considerations about the number of birds

 When we study the effects of how different numbers of birds change the solution of different tours, we learn that fewer birds seem to yield better solutions.
 This may seem counterintuitive at first, but there is an intuitive explanation: